 What is CO₂ as a cooling system?

 Unlike other synthetic refrigerants, CO₂ is a natural substance present in the atmosphere.
-This means that its use in refrigeration systems does not significantly contribute to global warming or the depletion of the ozone layer, making it an ideal alternative to traditional fluorinated gases.
+This means that its use in refrigeration systems does not contribute significantly to global warming or the depletion of the ozone layer, making it an ideal alternative to traditional fluorinated gases.

 CO₂-based cooling systems operate through a thermodynamic cycle similar to that of other refrigerants.
-The gas circulates through the system absorbing heat in the evaporator and subsequently releasing it in the condenser or gas cooler.
+The gas circulates through the system, absorbing heat in the evaporator and subsequently releasing it in the condenser or gas cooler.

 How does a CO₂ cooling system work?